joshforester/StageKitPied-DMXified/README.md

 [PS/2 to USB adapters](https://www.amazon.com/dp/B0D6QLMVF7) and [this cable](https://www.amazon.com/dp/B005J1LEZK)
 plugged into a USB power brick).

-The StageKitPied program needs root access to be able to use the USB ports.
+The StageKitPied-DMXified program needs root access to be able to use the USB ports.

 The light show does not work in Rock Band Practice Mode.